-Melatonin from Certain Foods Provides Natural Way to Help Sleep
+Melatonin from Certain Foods Naturally Help Us Sleep

 An abundance of research has linked higher melatonin levels with the ability to fall asleep.
 Yet this research has been done on the body’s own melatonin production.
 Melatonin production is stimulated by the pineal gland as the sun sets and the lights dim during the later evening.
 This helps us fall asleep, as melatonin helps slow down cellular metabolism.